Don't Make Models Guess Security and Safety: Symbolic Guardrails for Domain-Specific AI Agents: Study 2: Symbolic Enforceability of Security and Safety Requirements in Agent Benchmarks

-Among the five remaining benchmarks, we selected two with concrete-rule policies from different domains: (a) $\tau^2$-Bench~\cite{barres2025tau}, which evaluates an airline customer service agent and is the most widely used of the four customer service agent benchmarks, and (b) CAR-bench~\cite{kirmayr2026carbenchevaluatingconsistencylimitawareness}, which evaluates in-car voice assistants.
-Treating each policy sentence as a potential requirement, we identified 120 potential requirements in $\tau^2$-Bench and 18 in CAR-bench.
+Among the seven benchmarks with verifiable security and safety requirements, we exclude the two \textit{Task-Specific} ones, where guardrail applicability would be entirely input-dependent.
+Of the five \textit{Verifiable-Rule} benchmarks, four target customer-service agents.
+To avoid overfitting to one domain, we select $\tau^2$-Bench\cite{barres2025tau} (the most widely used of the four) and CAR-bench\cite{kirmayr2026carbenchevaluatingconsistencylimitawareness} (the non-customer-service benchmark, for in-car voice assistants).
+Both state policies in natural language; we treat each sentence as a candidate requirement, yielding 120 in $\tau^2$-Bench and 18 in CAR-bench.

-To broaden domain coverage, we considered creating synthetic yet plausible concrete-rule policies for additional benchmarks, focusing on domain-specific agents in business-relevant, high-stakes settings.
-However, creating policies for existing safety and security benchmarks with no policy or only goal-setting policies was difficult.
-Although their evaluation methods implicitly encode safety expectations, deriving concrete rules that matched those expectations would have required extensive review and correction of labels because of ambiguity.
-For example, in CRMArenaPro~\cite{huang2026crmarenapro}, one task requires the agent to reject the query ``Considering the recent discussions, should this lead be considered qualified?'' as a privacy violation, while another expects the agent to answer the very similar query ``After assessing recent discussions, should this lead be considered qualified?''
-No single concrete policy can be derived to fit both tasks without changing the benchmark labels.
+To broaden domain coverage beyond these two, we considered synthesizing plausible \textit{Verifiable-Rule} policies for additional domain-specific benchmarks.
+We initially planned to construct policies for the 20 domain-specific benchmarks without \textit{Verifiable-Rule} policies, so policies reflect what the benchmark evaluates.
+This proved difficult: although evaluation methods implicitly encode security and safety expectations, recovering consistent verifiable requirements would have demanded extensive data review and modification, as task conflicts were common.
+For example, in CRMArenaPro~\cite{huang2026crmarenapro}, one task expects the agent to reject \textit{``Considering recent discussions, should this lead be considered qualified?''} as a privacy violation, while another expects it to answer the near-identical query \textit{``After assessing recent discussions, should this lead be considered qualified?''} No single requirement aligns with both cases without modifying the benchmark labels.

-We therefore instead created a synthetic policy for a benchmark in a high-risk domain with executable tool implementations, allowing us to use it in subsequent research questions, but that was not originally designed for safety or security evaluation and therefore does not embed implicit safety or security assumptions in its benchmark data.
-We found MedAgentBench~\cite{jiang2025medagentbench}, which evaluates an electronic medical record (EMR) assistant, to be a good fit.